No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Check out this assortment of flavors here

 This is another popular Japanese snack.
-Pocky was introduced in Japan over 50 years ago.
+Pocky was introduced to Japan over 50 years ago.

-Since then, it has become an export to many countries across the world, both European and Asian.
-So what is pocky?
+Since then, it’s become an export to many countries across the world, both European and Asian.
+So what’s Pocky?

 Pocky is a biscuit bar in which two-thirds of the bar is coated with solid chocolate cream.
 The biscuit part of the bar is very crunchy, and it has a plain flavor.

 The creamy cover makes it unique.
-The sweet coated cream and plain biscuit are the perfect combination.
+The sweet coated cream and plain biscuit make the perfect combination.

-These days, this fantastic snack comes in a wide assortment of flavored creams, not only the chocolate version you’ve probably heard of.
+These days, this fantastic snack comes in a wide assortment of flavored creams, not just the chocolate version you’ve probably heard of.

-- wagokoro (the finest red bean and matcha, which is limited to Japan)
+- Wagokoro (the finest red bean and matcha)

-- adult amber whiskey, which is loved by many people who like drinking whiskey
+- Adult amber whiskey, which is treasured by whiskey lovers

 Check out this assortment of flavors here on Amazon